China real estate firms may issue inter-bank market debt - Securities Times - Up News Info

 Bonds issued by developers slumped early this week after sources said Kaisa, the first Chinese property firm to default in 2015, told a meeting on Monday that it needed help to pay loans, workers and suppliers.

-(Reporting By Samuel Shen; Writing by Engen Tham; Editing by Cynthia Osterman)
+(Reporting By Samuel Shen and Engen Tham in Shanghai; Writing by Engen Tham; Editing by Cynthia Osterman and Christian Schmollinger)